junit-team/junit5/README.md

 ## Code Coverage

 Code coverage using [JaCoCo] for the latest build is available on the [Jenkins CI server] and on [Codecov].

-A code coverage report can also be generated locally by executing `./gradlew -PenableJaCoCo clean jacocoRootReport` (on Mac or Linux) or `gradlew.bat -PenableJaCoCo clean jacocoRootReport` (on Windows).
+A code coverage report can also be generated locally via the [Gradle Wrapper] by executing `gradlew -PenableJaCoCo clean jacocoRootReport`.
 The results will be available in `build/reports/jacoco/jacocoRootReport/html/index.html`.

 ## Gradle Build Scans